Lee Kuan Yew prepared to accept options other than demolition of 38 Oxley Road: Ministerial committee

 RENOVATION AND REDEVELOPMENT

-The committee also included in its report a timeline of events in 2012 centered on Mr Lee’s approval of renovation plans.
+The committee also included in its report a timeline of events in 2012 centred on Mr Lee’s approval of renovation plans.

 In January 2012, he first okayed detailed plans to entirely overhaul the interior living areas - to protect the family’s privacy - while retaining the external structure and the basement dining room.